 "Docker for Windows and Mac" deprecates "Docker Toolbox" which was based on Oracle VirtualBox.
 Docker for Windows is now based on Hyper-V VMs (Linux or Windows).
-Docker for Mac is based on Apple Hypervisor framework and xhyve hypervisor which provides a Docker-ready virtual machine on Mac OS X.
+Docker for Mac is based on Apple Hypervisor framework and Hyper-V Which provides a Docker-ready virtual machine on Mac OS X.